Kaibito, Arizona

-Kaibeto is a census-designated place (CDP) in Coconino County, Arizona, United States.
+Kaibeto is a census-designated place (CDP) in Coconino County, Arizona, United States, on the Navajo Nation.
 The population was 1,522 at the 2010 census.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 16.0 sqmi, all land.

 It is 40 mi south of Page, and at the midpoint between that city and Tuba City.

 Climate

 According to the Köppen Climate Classification system, Kaibeto has a semi-arid climate, abbreviated "BSk" on climate maps.